Vossevangen: History

-Today Voss is an important communications and trade centre for Western Norway.
+Today, Voss is an important communications and trade centre for Western Norway.
 Voss centre is cosy, with a multitude of small shops.
 The AMFI Voss is located in the centre of Voss and is a modern shopping centre with over 30 shops.
 The three large hotels Scandic Voss, Fleischers Hotel and Park Hotel Vossevangen are all located in the town.
 Fleischers Hotel is the main historic hotel in Voss.
 The hotel was completed in 1889 in the Swiss style.
 Vossabadet is an indoor swimming center with three different pools.
 It also features a sauna, a waterslide, and a café.

-There is a new gondol, that starts at Voss Station and ends at Hangurstoppen.
+There is a new gondola, that starts at Voss Station and ends at Hangurstoppen.
 Hangurstoppen is the ideal starting point for a hike and there is a restaurant as well.
 The gondola runs continuously throughout the day – all year.